 And consulting isn’t limited to the business world.
 When Australian skier Alisa Camplin took home a gold medal at the 2002 Winter Olympics, she called her sports psychology consultant her “secret weapon.”

 Sounds awesome, right?
 But how do you know if you have what it takes to be a successful consultant?
+While it’s not as easy as ticking off the boxes on a simple “Starting a consulting business checklist,” it’s still pretty easy to determine if you’ve got what it takes.
 Let’s dive into the answers below.

-How to Start a Consulting Business: 5 Key Questions to Ask Yourself
+How to Start an Online Consulting Business: 5 Key Questions to Ask Yourself

 Do I Have Sufficient Skills to Start a Consulting Business?

 That’s a great question!
 My simple answer: Have you ever had a job?
 Then congratulations, you have skills people will pay you for!
 I don’t mean to make it sound easy; of course, you will have to be able to produce results for your clients.
 But you might be surprised by just how much you have to offer when you really think about it.
 There are consultants in business organization, college admissions, personal style, and even confidence.